yao-jz/yao-jz.github.io/_photograph/photograph-1.md

 collection: photograph
 ---

-In Microsoft Research Asia, the working environment is quite different from the lab in Tsinghua University.
+In Microsoft Research Asia, the working environment is quite different from the lab at Tsinghua University.
 The environment is more comfortable, and there are many colleagues to share new papers and exchange ideas on our research.

 ![msra_rooms](/images/photograph/msra_rooms.png)